HoneyHazard/mixxx-AmericanAudio-DV2/README.md

 Installation
 =======================

-Copy the files into controller mapper file folder, as specified in the wiki: http://mixxx.org/wiki/doku.php/midi_controller_mapping_file_format
+Copy the files into controller mapping files folder, as specified in the wiki: http://mixxx.org/wiki/doku.php/midi_controller_mapping_file_format